Custom component - CustomComponent

 Example of a component function

 Illustration 2.
-Popup designed using CustomComponent
+Popup designed using a CustomComponent

 DOM structure of the popup: